gvwilson/sensibleadventures/bookster/bookster.md

 any barrels out to air.

 Fraederiq was only a dozen strides behind her when Erileine burst into the little courtyard behind the tavern.
-She jumped over a chair, banged her knee against a second without stopping, and pulled herself over the stone wall at the rear of the courtyard.
+She jumped over a cat, banged her knee against a second without stopping, and pulled herself over the stone wall at the rear of the courtyard.
 The mountain wasn't quite as steep there as it was around most of Starboard Town.
 It was one of those places children were definitely not supposed to play, which meant that she knew it as well as her tongue knew her teeth.